yehia67/documentation/getting-started/0.1/introduction/what-is-iota.md

 ## How does IOTA work?

 Clients send groups of related [transactions](../introduction/what-is-a-transaction.md) called [bundles](../introduction/what-is-a-bundle.md) to [nodes](../introduction/what-is-a-node.md).
 The transactions in a bundle can instruct the node to transfer IOTA tokens from one address to another, or they can simply contain data.
-These addresses are derived from a client's unique secret password called a [seed](../introduction/what-is-a-seed.md).
+These addresses are creating, using a client's unique secret password called a [seed](../introduction/what-is-a-seed.md).

 Nodes are responsible for [validating transactions](root://node-software/0.1/iri/concepts/transaction-validation.md) and attaching them to [the Tangle](../introduction/what-is-the-tangle.md).